UML-Cyber-Security/CCDC_Web_Security_Event/Task-Documents/Task5-Firewall/Task5-Walkthrough.md

 The following are three methods of solving this problem, as we are using containers using the host-based firewall is a bit more difficult as Docker will create and edit the IPTables configurations on its own.
 We can implement this isolation using just the objects and options provided by Docker

 ### Docker
-1. Create a docker network (We can just do this on the default network too!)
+1. Create a docker network (We can just do this on the default network too!) **This may have been done for you**
     *  docker network create --internal --driver bridge task5
 1. Stop the website container
     * docker ps